-Emerald green arborvitae (Thuja accidentalis) – This evergreen grows 12 to 14 feet (3.5 to 4 m.) and prefers areas having full sun with well-drained soil.
+Emerald green arborvitae (Thuja accidentalis) – This evergreen grows 12 to 14 feet (4 m.) and prefers areas having full sun with well-drained soil.
 Note: Dwarf varieties of arborvitae are available.

 Pineapple guava (Acca sellowiana) – Looking for a drought-tolerant evergreen specimen?
 Then the pineapple guava plant is for you.
-Reaching up to 20 feet (to 7 m.) in height, it’s not too picky about location, full sun to partial shade, and tolerates most soil types.
+Reaching up to 20 feet (6 m.) in height, it’s not too picky about location, full sun to partial shade, and tolerates most soil types.

-Oleander (Nerium oleander) – Not a plant for those with young children or pets due to its toxicity, but a beautiful plant nonetheless.
-Oleander grows 8 to12 feet (2.5 to 4 m.) and can be planted in sun to partial shade.
+Oleander (Nerium oleander) – Not a plant for those with young children or pets due to its toxicity, but a beautiful plant, nonetheless.
+Oleander grows 8 to 12 feet (2-4 m.) and can be planted in sun to partial shade.
 Most well-drained soils, including poor soil, will do for this one.

-Japanese Barberry (Berberis thunbergii) – The shrub form reaches 3 to 6 feet (1 to 4 m.) and performs well in full sun to partial shade.
-As long as the soil is well draining, this barberry is relatively carefree.
+Japanese Barberry (Berberis thunbergii) – The shrub form reaches 3 to 6 feet (1-2 m.) and performs well in full sun to partial shade.
+As long as the soil is well-draining, this barberry is relatively carefree.

 Compact Inkberry Holly (Ilex glabra ‘Compacta’) – This holly variety enjoys sun to partial shade areas with moist, acidic soil.
-This smaller inkberry reaches a mature height of around 4 to 6 feet (1.5 to 2 m.).
+This smaller inkberry reaches a mature height of around 4 to 6 feet (1-2 m.).

-Rosemary (Rosmarinus officinalis) – This popular evergreen herb is actually a shrub which can reach heights of 2 to 6 feet (.5 to 2 m.).
+Rosemary (Rosmarinus officinalis) – This popular evergreen herb is actually a shrub that can reach heights of 2 to 6 feet (61 cm. to 2 m.).
 Give rosemary a sunny position in the garden with light, well-draining soil.

 Growing Evergreen Shrubs in Zone 9